 This quick and easy recipe for a squidgy, supremely delicious Lemon Pudding comes courtesy of the Baking and Pudding book from the London-based, healthy fast-food restaurant chain Leon.
 This is the third book from the talented duo, Claire Ptak and Henry Dimbleby,

-The Lemon Pudding Recipe was, apparently, one that Henry’s great granny Enid handed down to his mother.
-It was cut out from a newspaper and was called ‘Lemon Pudding’ – next to it Enid had written ‘delicious!’
-Try the recipe and I think you will agree.
-It is now one of my favourites.
+This recipe was, apparently, one that Henry’s great granny Enid handed down to his mother.
+It was cut out from a newspaper and was called ‘Lemon Pudding’—next to it Enid had written ‘delicious!’
+Try the recipe and we think you will agree.
+It is now one of our favorites.

-Here's a secret, I know it makes it rich but I love this with a little clotted cream.
+Here's a secret, we know it makes it rich but we love this with a little clotted cream.

-- 50 g/2 oz. unsalted butter (at room temperature, plus extra for greasing)
+- 2 oz./50 g. unsalted butter (at room temperature, plus extra for greasing)

 - Finely grated zest and juice of 2 large lemons

 - 1/2 level teaspoon cream of tartar

 - Garnish: icing (or powder sugar for sprinkling)

 - Heat the oven to 350 F/180 C gas mark 4 and place a roasting tin half-filled with water on the centre shelf to warm up.
 Butter a 1.5–1.75-litre soufflé or similar ovenproof dish.